EpicGaming11195/h2016-ui-conversion/README.md

 - Replaced the menu tile thumbnails for some things (e.g. the career page, the load game button) with the ones from H2016.
 - Changed the illegal item/action icon to the one from H2016, and repositioned it to the corner of the interaction circle.
 - Removed the dot reticle shown when you're holding a gun but not aiming it.
+- Made subtitles have a transparent background by default, and with the transparency it had in H2016.
+(Because of the way I did this, the in-game subtitle background option does not change the opacity of the background, and setting it to 100% disables the background.)
 - (Off by default) Changed a bunch of the items' names to be more consistent with each other.

 If you see anything in this changelog that you don't like, there's probably an option to change it or turn it off in the SMF mod config page.